Andereoo/TkinterWeb/README.md

 See [Frequently Asked Questions](https://tkinterweb.readthedocs.io/en/latest/faq.html).

 ## Webpage Compatability
-**HTML/CSS:**
+**HTML & CSS:**
 * TkinterWeb supports HTML 4.01 and CSS 2.1.
 A full list of supported CSS declarations can be found at [http://tkhtml.tcl.tk/support.html](https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html).
 * Most CSS pseudo-elements, such as `:hover` and `:active` are also supported.
-* On 64-bit Windows and Linux, if the TkinterWeb-Tkhtml-Extras package is installed, ``border-radius`` and more cursor options are also supported.
+* On 64-bit Windows and Linux, if the [TkinterWeb-Tkhtml-Extras](https://pypi.org/project/tkinterweb-tkhtml-extras/) is installed, HTML5 tags and some extra CSS properties (including `border-radius` and `overflow-x`) and cursors are also supported.
+To use these features on all other platforms, you will simply need to compile Tkhtml yourself.
+Visit and clone https://github.com/Andereoo/TkinterWeb-Tkhtml.
+Then run `python compile.py --install`.

 **JavaScript:**
 * Javascript only partly supported at the moment.